Arkengarthdale: 1851 census

 The 1851 census records 1283 people in the dale; for 1073 of them it was their place of birth.
 There was a male population of 659; 254 of whom were lead miners and a further 42 were involved in smelting, construction and transport.
 18 women and children washed the ore.
 There were 7 coal miners living in William Gill.
 There were 49 farms employing 64 men and women.
 Among the over fourteen trades counted were four dressmakers, one knitter and one tailor.
 51 of the 294 boys under the age 15 and 40 of the 247 girls were at school.

 Following the 1883 closure of CB Mining, most of the miners moved on in search of work.
 By 1891, the population of the dale was 761.

-Geography and geology
+Geography, geology and access

 The dale stretches for 11 mi starting at Reeth, and running in a north-westerly direction, until it reaches higher ground on the road to Tan Hill.
 The valley is an average of 1,000 ft above sea level, and the moorland tops are on average 2,000 ft.
 In the last Ice Age, a glacier broke off from the main stem which was carving Stainmore, and heading south-east to carve Arkengarthdale.